picatz/Willow-Run/README.md

 ### Why The Name?

-[Willow Run](https://en.wikipedia.org/wiki/Willow_Run_Airport) is an airport located in near Ypsilanti, Michigan.
+[Willow Run](https://en.wikipedia.org/wiki/Willow_Run_Airport) is an airport located in Ypsilanti, Michigan.
 I go to school at [Eastern Michigan University](https://www.emich.edu/) which is also in Ypsilanti.
 So, it all works out like that.

 ![airport](https://upload.wikimedia.org/wikipedia/commons/3/34/Willow_Run_Airport_-_Michigan.jpg)